pantheon-systems/documentation/source/content/guides/autopilot/02-enable-autopilot.md

 ### Excluded Web Elements

-CSS selectors that you want to exclude from the visual regression tests.
+Add any CSS selectors that you want to exclude from the visual regression tests.

 ![Autopilot Configuration screen - Exclude certain types of updates from Autopilot.](../../../images/autopilot/autopilot-configuration-excluded-web-elements.png)

-Add any CSS selectors you want to exclude from VRT, using a comma or line break to separate elements in the list.
+List the CSS selectors you want to exclude from VRT, using a comma or line break to separate elements in the list.

 Click **Save**.